Jiangye-Song/are-you-a-good-ai/README.md

 ## 🐛 Troubleshooting

 ### Rate Limit Errors
-- Groq free tier: 6000 tokens/minute
+- OpenAI free tier has request limits
 - Error snackbar will appear with retry message
 - Wait a few seconds and try again
-- Consider upgrading to Dev Tier for higher limits
+- Consider upgrading your OpenAI plan for higher limits

+### Logprobs Not Working
+- Ensure you're using a model that supports logprobs (gpt-4o-mini, gpt-4o, gpt-3.5-turbo)
+- Check that your API key has proper permissions
+- Logprobs feature requires max_tokens >= 1

 ### TypeScript Errors
 Run type checking: